-A student may certify a major in history upon completing 24 credits with a GPA of 2.5 or higher.
+Students who indicate an interest in History and have a 2.0 GPA or above may be admitted to the major.
 Those interested in a teaching option should consult with the College of Education concerning certification requirements for teaching.
 Students majoring in history should have a strong and broad high school background in humanities, social science, and languages, and are encouraged to get a second endorsement.

 Required History Courses